FREE SHIPPING ON ORDERS OVER $200

 • With water (mizuwari) – Refreshing and sessionable.

 • With hot water (oyuwari) – Traditional in Kyushu.
-Pour hot water first, then shochu.
+Pour hot water first and then shochu.

 • Straight – Best for aged or high-quality expressions.